Zolwiastyl/git-helpe-rs/README.md

 # git-helpe-rs

 CLI helper for formatting branches and commits

 ## Why

 Probably when you code you have some requirements about branch name and commit format.
-I want to make it easy for myself, maybe someone finds themselv in the same situation.
+I want to make it easy for myself, maybe someone finds themself in the same situation.

 ## What

 This cli provides you with following commands:

 - `show` - show current config
 - `set-prefix k value` - sets key-value pair for your branch prefix
 - `b k` - uses what you have in your clipboard and ads your prefix to it and checkouts to new branch